(800) 821-3520 - Customer Support

 Ensuring a Robust Infrastructure

 Ensuring a robust and reliable technology infrastructure is in place to support multi-channel distribution can be a significant challenge.
-Reliable network connectivity, efficient data storage and retrieval systems, and scalable hardware and software solutions are paramount.
+Reliable network connectivity, efficient data storage and retrieval systems, and scalable hardware and software solutions are important.

 Looking for a unique solution that stops the corrosion of metals in its tracks?
-Discover our patented formula, ECK® by Austin Hardware®.
+Discover our patented formula, ECK by Austin Hardware®.

 When two different types of metals are joined together, a process called ELECTROLYSIS can occur.
 Also known as galvanic corrosion, electrolysis happens when two dissimilar metals are directly connected, causing the lesser of the two metals to corrode.
 For the process to occur, the two metals must also come into contact with a conductive electrolyte.
 Ultimately, this can result in damage to the joint, causing the metals to fail.